AsakuraKai/Conversion/docs/README.md

 ## Summary

-Auto Rename File Service helps you quickly batch-rename selected media files with clean, sequential names.
+Files Management Service helps you quickly batch-rename selected media files with clean, sequential names.
 You pick the files, configure numbering (start value, digit count, optional prefix), preview the results, and then apply the changes while keeping each file's original extension.
 The app supports Android's scoped storage and media scanning, and can also watch folders in real time using FileObserver.

 - Batch-rename images/videos with sequential numbering and optional prefix
 - Preserve file extensions and (optionally) the original selection order